 Deadline to make any changes to materials (i.e., approved title changes, contributors names, descriptions) for publication on the website.

 Two-page abstract deadline.
-If we do not receive your two-page abstract by 27 May, your pre-recorded video will not be allowed to be presented at SIGGRAPH 2022.
+If we do not receive your two-page abstract by 26 May, you will not be allowed to present at SIGGRAPH 2023.

 Official publication date.

 ⚠Please Note: The official publication date is the date the proceedings are made available in the ACM Digital Library.
 This date may be up to two weeks prior to the first day of your conference.
 The official publication date affects the deadline for any patent filings related to published work.
 (For those rare conferences whose proceedings are published in the ACM Digital Library after the conference is over, the official publication date remains the first day of the conference.)